L-Ghost/baby-yoda-rack/README.md

 simple Rack Middleware experiment inspired by this old internet post https://macournoyer.wordpress.com/2008/02/09/the-flexible-thin-anorexic-gymnast-that-democratized-deployment/

-it replaces Star Wars characters images with the Baby Yoda image
+it replaces images with the Baby Yoda image

 ## Setup